fmaste/Haskell/doc/research/TrueSumsOfProducts.md

 operator or we meant ```:: *``` with a space in between.
 If we add at least one space character it compiles correctly.

-We can use kinds or kind variables like we use type and type variable when defining types.
+We can also use kinds or kind variables like we use type and type variable when defining types.
 The usual style with kinds is to use ```k``` for variables:

 ```haskell
 newtype I (a::k) = I {unI :: a}
 ```

-Let's see now:
+Let's see if you are an intellectual reader:

 ```haskell
 $ ghc -XHaskell2010 src/research/TrueSumsOfProducts.hs